-- Construct optimized interpolating fields which maximize the spectral weight w_n for a given state - Develop techniques to extract excited states from the two-point correlators - Develop techniques to study the internal structure of hadrons e.g. "molecular" versus multi-quark nature, radial excitation, etc. - Develop techniques to study resonances and decay widths - At the physical point, it is crucial to combine optimized methods to keep statistical noise small
+- Construct optimized interpolating fields which maximize the spectral weight w_n for a given state - Develop techniques to extract excited states from the two-point correlators - Develop techniques to study the internal structure of hadrons e.g. "molecular" versus multi-quark nature, radial excitation, etc. - Develop techniques to study resonances and decay widths - Near chiral regime it is crucial to combine optimized methods to keep statistical noise small